What’s this all about?

 3. Put the SD Card into your Raspberry Pi, link it with an Internet router using an Ethernet cable, or place an USB WiFi adapter in one of the USB ports to use an existing WiFi.
 Afterwards, start the Raspberry Pi.
 During the start, the system on the SD card automatically expands over the entire free partition – user interaction, screen, and peripherals are not required yet.

-4. After 2-3 minutes, when the green LED stops to flicker, connect your client to the new WiFi “TorBox053” (password: CHANGE-IT).
+4. After 2-3 minutes, when the green LED stops to flicker, connect your client to the new WiFi “TorBox054” (password: CHANGE-IT).

 6. After seeing a welcome screen and answering some initial questions during the first start-up, you should see the TorBox Main Menu.
-Choose the preferred connection setup and change the default passwords as soon as possible (the associated entries are placed in the configuration sub-menu).
+Immediately, you should change the default passwords (the associated entries are placed in the configuration sub-menu).

 Quick installation manual